TS-Code-Studios/Spell-Chess/INFORMATION.md

 **ChessHandlerDHC.java**

 DHC class that starts a game of standard chess.
 It's either launched from a "Play" button directly on the main menu, or (once implemented) from a "Play" button on a submenu where you can choose the settings for the game first (such as time controls).

+**ChessboardGUI.java**

+GUI class that creates a chessboard.
+It will be used for both vanilla and spell chess, with the elements that are imported being dependant on the variant that the players are playing.
 # Important names
 Names of the most important methods, variables, and objects.